vidyann/sample-s2s-voip-gateway/README.md

 Requirements:
 * A SIP account on a SIP server.
 There are a number of options for this, whether it be a public VoIP provider or an account on your own PBX.
-* Your workstation should have Node.js installed.
-This is required for CDK.
-See https://nodejs.org/en/download.
-* Your workstation should have CDK installed.
-See https://docs.aws.amazon.com/cdk/v2/guide/getting_started.html.

 You should have some knowledge of Voice over IP (VoIP) and SIP.